 For ethnicity in UK motor and home insurance, the standard approach is the ONS Census 2021 ethnic group tables at Lower Layer Super Output Area (LSOA) level, joined to your policy data via postcode-to-LSOA lookup.
 The ONS publishes both: the TS021 ethnic group tables and the National Statistics Postcode Lookup (NSPL).
 The join is a standard left join on postcode sector.
 The result is a floating-point ethnicity proportion per policy, which you pass as ethnicity_prop in the protected characteristic column.
 The library handles continuous protected characteristic proxies natively; you do not need to binarise.

-For gender, the situation has changed since the Gender Directive (2013).
+For gender, the situation has changed since the EU Test-Achats ruling (effective December 2012).
 Insurers no longer hold gender at quote, so building a gender proxy requires either a name-based estimation method or a proxy from fleet composition data.
 This is harder and the proxies are noisier.

 For disability, the Equality Act 2010 definition covers a broad range of conditions that insurers do not ask about and would not be permitted to use.
 A disability proxy requires either self-reported data or area-level DWP statistics.
 The library accepts any numeric column as a protected characteristic - the statistical machinery is the same regardless of which protected characteristic the column represents.

 The regulatory timetable here is not abstract.
-TR24/2 (August 2024) told the market that the quality of evidence firms were producing was inadequate.
-EP25/2 (2025) set the analytical standard more precisely.
-The next intervention from Stratford will be enforcement, not another paper.
+The FCA’s 2024 Consumer Duty multi-firm review told the market that the quality of evidence firms were producing was inadequate.
+Consumer Duty (PS22/9) set the analytical standard and the FCA has signalled that the next intervention will be enforcement, not another consultation paper.

 A FairnessAudit on your current production model takes an afternoon of data engineering and a few minutes of compute.
 The output is a dated, factor-level, RAG-rated document with regulatory mapping.
 That is what the FCA is asking for.